 - Drone battery charge level.
 The state of the drone battery should be monitored before the flight using the charging indicator LEDs on the battery.
-We recommend starting the flight with a minimum of 80% battery charge. - Remote controller battery charge level - When ABZ Control is waiting for the connection, turn on the drone by connecting the battery - (the plug must be fully plugged in). - Check the connection between the remote controller and the drone. - Verifying Telemetry live data (e.g. LiDAR, power consumption) (in case of failure, ABZ Control must be restarted). - Whether the drone is in Loiter mode (if not, press button A to switch). - You are at a safe distance (at least 35 ft) from the drone. - Switch to "Armed" mode by pushing the left control stick to the down-right position, until - "Armed" is shown on the display, then releases the stick. - After the motors are started, take off to a safe height (at least 2m).
+We recommend starting the flight with a minimum of 80% battery charge. - Remote controller battery charge level - When ABZ Control is waiting for the connection, turn on the drone by connecting the battery (the plug must be fully plugged in). - Check the connection between the remote controller and the drone. - Verifying Telemetry live data (e.g. LiDAR, power consumption) (in case of failure, ABZ Control must be restarted). - At least 7 satellite connections and HDOP value below 1.1 are shown. - Whether the drone is in Loiter mode (if not, press button A to switch). - You are at a safe distance (at least 10 m / 35 ft) from the drone. - Switch to "Armed" mode by pushing the left control stick to the down-right position, until "Armed" is shown on the display, then releases the stick. - After the motors are started, take off to a safe height (at least 3 m / 9.85 ft).